-This is the only Kauai beach where you can watch polo being played, snorkel the longest and widest reef in the Hawaiian islands and swim in safe, shallow water.
+On this Kauai beach near Princeville Resort, you can snorkel the longest and widest reef in the Hawaiian islands and swim in safe, shallow water during summer.
 Anini calls you with its dreamlike sparkling sand, colorful fish and beautiful turquoise waters.
-It’s a place you may never want to leave.
-You can always stay close by at our North Shore Kauai vacation homes.
+It’s a place our Kauai vacation rental guests may never want to leave.

-On the way to the beach the road hugs the ocean and takes you past many beautiful Kauai oceanfront properties.
-If it’s busy when I arrive at the park, I’ll often stop at the fish taco truck for a quick bite and then drive towards the end of the road.
-The crowds are fewer and I’ve enjoyed many Kauai sunsets from here.
+On the way to the beach the road hugs the ocean and offers spectacular views.
+If it’s busy when you arrive at the park, you can stop at the fish taco truck for a quick bite and then drive towards the end of the road.
+The crowds are fewer there and it’s a good place to enjoy Kauai sunsets.

 Walking the three mile soft sand beach.
 If you’re in luck you may find exquisite shells.
 From the shore you can watch novice windsurfers trying to stay on their boards and fishermen waiting for their catch of the day.

 Snorkeling and swimming in blue water.
 Especially in summer this is one of the safest spots for kids.
-The water is shallow and you can snorkel just five to ten feet from shore.
-Turtles like to hang out here and you’ll see many tropical reef fish.
+The water is shallow and Kauai snorkeling is just five to ten feet from shore.
+Hawaii turtles like to hang out here and you’ll see many tropical reef fish.
 A popular one is triggerfish which goes by its Hawaiian name, humuhumunukunukuapuaa.
 Be sure to wear safe coral sunscreen when you go out to keep our ocean protected.

 Driving Directions: Watch for the Anini Beach sign between mile markers 25 and 26.
 You’ll turn on Kalihiwai Road and stay to the left on Anini Road.

 Now it’s your turn to share favorite memories of Anini.
 We welcome your comments and suggestions.